 Only customers please!

-There are good reasons for restricting feedback to actual customers.
+There are good reasons for restricting feedback to actual customers, which is the way that Feefo works.
 They are actively engaged, you can directly solicit feedback from them and make it easy to respond.
 In practice, much more feedback will be delivered by targeting your own customers.